What Are Integral Features for Capital Allowances?

 5. Keep records of the costs, valuations, and calculations in case HMRC enquires.

 If you are planning a refurbishment or new build, factor integral features into your budget from the start.
 The tax relief is a real cash flow benefit.
-A £100,000 spend on integral features generates £25,000 of tax relief in year one for a company paying 25% corporation tax.
+A £100,000 spend on integral features generates a writing-down allowance of £6,000 in year one (6% of cost), saving £1,500 in corporation tax for a company paying 25%.

 For a full breakdown of how capital allowances interact with your specific business structure, visit our services page or speak to one of our team.